akramnemri/esp32-qemu-lab/README.md

 This project demonstrates register-level programming on the ESP32 using direct memory-mapped peripheral access rather than high-level frameworks such as Arduino.

-The application is developed and built using ESP-IDF, executed inside QEMU, and validated through UART output.
+The application is developed and built using ESP-IDF, executed inside QEMU or flashed to physical hardware, and validated through UART output.
 GPIO and UART peripherals are controlled directly through hardware registers, providing a closer look at embedded systems development and ESP32 architecture.

 The project was developed inside WSL2 and uses the Xtensa toolchain supplied by ESP-IDF.